 Travelling to ye olde world next summer?
 Want to know how to get into the Louvre in Paris without paying a cent?
 Would you like to know how to get a free meal in Milan?
 You’re in Luck!
-The amazing team at Hostelworld.com have put together their top fifty things to do for free in Europe.
+The amazing team at Hostelworld.com have put together their top fifty things to do in Europe for free.
 Why not download our awesome mobile-app a for both Android and iOS for the perfect travelling companion to find cheap accommodation in Europe on the go…

 1. Florence: See a sunset from Piazzale Michelangelo